-The 7th-grade orchestra is a course that provides instruction designed to improve and increase playing skills on the violin, viola, cello or bass in a performance-based setting.
+The orchestra is for students with at least one year of playing experience, or is in the 7th grade.a course that provides instruction designed to improve and increase playing skills on the violin, viola, cello or bass in a performance-based setting.
 Students will participate in the Orchestra festival in the spring as well as other large group playing events outside of the regular school day.
-Students may participate in spring solo & ensemble festival but it is not required.
-The basics of music theory and history are covered in relation to the music performed in class.
-This course also provides an entry point for students to start violin, viola, cello, or bass who were not able to begin in 6th grade, with permission from the Orchestra director.
+Students may participate in spring solo & ensemble festival but it is not required The basics of music theory and history are covered in relation to the music performed in class.